 Monte Corchia 1677 m

 Monte Corchia 1677 m is situated in the Alpi Apuane.
-As their name says, the Alpi Apuane are comparable to the Alps rather than the neighbouring Northern Apennines, as their steep peaks resemble to the alpine ones, rather than to the rounded mountains of the Apennines.
+As their name says, the Alpi Apuane are comparable to the Alps rather than to the neighbouring Northern Apennines, as their steep peaks resemble to the alpine ones, rather than to the rounded mountains of the Apennines.
 Monte Corchia has two summits connected by a long ridge.
 Towards Foce di Mosceta Monte Corchia shows an uniform slope, on the contrary to the West it forms different varied rock bands up to 200 meters high, originating some towers interspersed with rocky gullies, as the Torrioni del Passo di Croce on the right edge of the Western side.
 On the left end the Western rocky band ends above Passo di Fociomboli with three pillars, also separated by gullies.
 The central part of the long rocky band shows instead a large open wall.

 The closest village is Levigliani, located in the inland of Versilia on the tyrrenian coast in the province of Lucca.